 - the processing is performed for direct marketing purposes; and

-- the processing is performed for statistical surveys purposes.
+- the processing is performed for statistical survey purposes.

 Under the PDPL, data subjects have the right pursuant to Article 14 to have their personal data transmitted to another controller, where technically feasible.

-Article 18 PDPL provides data subjects with the right to object to decisions based on automated processing.
+Article 18 of the PDPL provides data subjects with the right to object to decisions based on automated processing.

-Article 24 of the PDPL provides data subject may lodge a complaint with the Data Office if they have reason to believe that a violation of the provisions of this Decree Law is committed.
+Article 24 of the PDPL provides that data subjects may lodge a complaint with the Data Office if they have reason to believe that a violation of the provisions of the PDPL is committed.